Dai-V/SalonAPI/README.md

 - Appointment Management: Create appointments composed of one or more services.
 Each appointment is linked to a salon and a customer.

+- Supply Management: Keep track of supply inventory

 - Reporting & Totals: Generate totals based on date filters (e.g., daily, monthly revenue summaries, etc.).

 Planned Features:

 - Automated SMS/email reminders for upcoming appointments.

-- Product inventory tracking with low stock alerts.
+- Low stock alerts/warnings for supplies.

 - Support for multiple manager accounts per salon.